Okaloosa County Battery on Law Enforcement Attorney

 - The law enforcement officer was engaged in the lawful performance of his or her duties when the defendant committed the battery.

-Battery on a Law Enforcement Officer is a third degree felony in Okaloosa County and is punishable by up to five years in the Florida Department of Corrections.
+Battery on a Law Enforcement Officer is a third degree felony and punishable by up to five years in the Florida Department of Corrections.
 In addition to the possibility of jail time, if you are convicted of Aggravated Battery on a Law Enforcement Officer, a five year mandatory prison sentence applies.

 What is the difference between simple battery and battery on a law enforcement officer?

 The difference between a misdemeanor battery charge and battery on a law enforcement officer is the occupation of the alleged victim.
 Enhanced penalties apply for a battery against one of the following persons:

 - Security Officer Employed By The Board Of Trustees Of A Community College